lakshmi-intechcode/jng_instr_folder/week5/01_callbacks_DOM/README.md

 ---
 ### Lesson

-##### Part 1 - Moar JavaScript Concepts
+##### Part 1 - JS Scope

 * JavaScript allows us to program in an Object Oriented Way or in a Functional way.
 * What is scope and how does it look in JavaScript?
 	* Scope is where data exists and is accessible from.
 	* Variables and Functions belong either to a local(also known as lexical) scope, enclosing scope, or a global scope.